tompollard/phd_thesis_markdown/README.md

 - README.md => these instructions.
 - License.md => terms of reuse (MIT license).
 - Makefile => contains instructions for using Pandoc to produce the final thesis.
-- output/ => the folder that contains the final version.
+- output/ => directory to hold the final version.
-- source/ => the folder that contains the thesis content.
+- source/ => directory to hold the thesis content.
 Includes the references.bib file.
-- source/figures/ => contains the figures.
+- source/figures/ => directory to hold the figures.
-- style/ => style document used when laying out the PDF, Word document etc.
+- style/ => directory to hold the style documents.

 ## How do I get started?